palnel/fawaterak/README.md

 ```
 ## Developers Guide

-In addition to the official [Invoice Ninja - Developer Guide](https://invoiceninja.github.io/en/developer-guide/) we've got your back with some insights.
+In addition to the official [Fawaterak - Developer Guide](https://invoiceninja.github.io/en/developer-guide/) we've got your back with some insights.

 ### App Design